 headspace Capalaba has accessibility parking available in the centre’s car park.
 The centre’s entrance is located at ground level.

-Check out some of the groups we run in addition to all of our other services!
+These are some of the groups we usually run in addition to all of our other services!
 To learn more about any of the groups below, give us a call on 1300 851 274 or send us an email.

-Socialspace is for young people who just want to hang out with other young people.
+CAMP is a safe and inclusive social group for LGBTQIA+ young people who just want to hang out and connect with other young people in their community and discuss topics that support their mental health and wellbeing.
 There are no requirements except having fun!
 Click here for the flyer

 Some young people have found these various apps, online programs and organisations helpful while they are waiting for their appointment at headspace Capalaba: